-Repairs & Adjustments
+Repairs and Adjustments

-ELECTRONIC BOARD - MOUNTED SWITCHES For the position of the switches, which control additional optional features, refer to Figure 16.
-Note: Consult Eriez metal detector technical help before adjusting any of the following settings.
-Before changing any of the following adjustments, mark the original position with a marker, where applicable.
+ELECTRONIC BOARD - MOUNTED SWITCHES

+For the position of the switches, which control additional optional features, refer to Figure 18.

-SW1 - Selection of voltage - 110V or 230V 50Hz or 60Hz.
+SW1 - Selection of voltage - 115V or 230V 50Hz or 60Hz

 SW2 Brown - Fail Safe Operation - With the switch down the 'Detect' relay is immediately energized when power is connected to the control unit rather than when metal is detected.
 When metal is detected or if the power to the unit fails the 'Detect' relay drops out, creating a fail safe mode.